-Not a single attempt to relax or assure lost feeling people was even mentioned, however it was the first time I was sympathizing for all villain Margaret for being the only one crucified and stoned for that ultimate fall of a disaster.
+Not a single attempt to relax or assure lost feeling people was even mentioned.
+However, it was the first time I was sympathizing for all villain Margaret for being the only one crucified and stoned for that final fall of a disaster.

 However, they insisted that money would be there, especially when one sponsor NBC (Nigeria Broadcasting Corporation) announced that they would make a transfer of money early tomorrow.
 The man there showed me the message he was sending to the CEO who was in France at the moment and finally responded by another promise.
 Promises promises…

 By that time many who could change their flights changed and were even ready to rush to the airport and get away from that country forever.
 Some didn’t have any options.
 And me, who insisted on not changing the flight because I didn’t want to leave with such a negative view.
 I could also admit that there was this sense of feeling shame.
 I was thinking of the fool I was (luckily with every single more than a hundred of us) and what would I be saying when I am back home.
 I was even unable to wear a smile.
 I felt cheated, deceived and conned.

 Husseina’s Nigerian friend Meiru kindly and generously invited me along with her to stay with her and the family.
 In a way insisting on showing that Nigerians were not necessarily or at all those bunches of people or like Margaret.
 It was an emphasis, however, to say by each of the people I later talked to that this is the Nigeria that Nigerians voted against recently.